-See page 39 for preparatory, and page 58 for collateral studies.
+See page 38 for preparatory, and page 58 for collateral studies.
 Other authors may be substituted for those given below.

-1.-Cicero de Amicitia ; Livy ; Odes of Horace ; Roman History, Archæology ; Prose Composition ; Prosody ; Written Translations and Comparison of parallel and equivalent idioms.
+I. Cicero d'Amicitia; Livy; Odes of Horace; Roman History; Archæology; Prose Composition; Prosody; Written Translations and Comparison of parallel and equivalent idioms.

-2.-Horace-Satires and Ars Poet.; Juvenal; Quintilian; Roman History and Archæology, continued.
+2. Horace-Satires and Ars Poet; Juvenal; Quintilian; Roman History and Archæology, continued.

-3.-Cicero de Officiis ; Tacitus ; Origin and structure of the Language ; Relations of the Latin and English Languages.
+3. Cicero d'Officiis; Tacitus; Origin and Structure of the Language; Relations of the Latin and English Languages.